 This is like the best of the best in regards to getting to know the geisha culture in Kyoto.
 This is how they used to do it for centuries, and it’s the highest way of knowing it.
 If you can get to this point, congratulations, you are going to be envied SO much by everyone.

 Not many places will allow tourists into their private shows, so you’ll have to dig deep to find one such pace for you.
 And then you’ll have to dig even deeper for the shit load of money you’ll need to accommodate it.
 But I am so sure it’s worth it, I would have done it myself if I wouldn’t be so cheap.

 At a private geisha show, you get to have the lovely ladies all to yourself.
 You get to talk to them, enjoy a geisha playing the shamisen, and a maiko performing a traditional dance, maybe even learn a bit how to perform the tea ceremony.
 You will also enjoy a delicious Japanese dinner of the highest class, so nothing will be too good for you that evening.

 Of course, prices range wildly from 500 to 1.000$ per guest, so be prepared to fork up that amount if you wish to have these amazing ladies for yourself for two hours.
 But, again, this is how the thing’s supposed to be, so you’re getting a once-in-a-lifetime experience for your money.

 Where can you reserve a private dinner with geisha and maiko:

 Want to have a helpful resource to make your planning efforts not only easier but also more enjoyable?
-Check out my Japan travel bundle available on Etsy!
+Check out my Japan Travel Guide available in shop!